krother/software-engineering-python/how_to_take_over_a_legacy_project/assessing_engineering_quality.md

 Python has a standard style guide for code, known as [PEP8](https://www.python.org/dev/peps/pep-0008).
 Adhering to PEP8 is good, because it makes your code readable for others.
 It also helps you to write in a consistent style.
 Think of PEP8 as your font, if the text is your code.

 #### pylint

+**MR:** as there is Modomics as an example, should there be any comment on webframeworks, does it work with Django?

+**MR:** In some places moderna appears - check again if we can replace it with modomics.

+**MR:** Here is pylint modomics but afterword moderna files are used. ~2 pople apart from as will know the difference.
+Does it matter?

 The **pylint** tool checks whether your code conforms to the PEP8 coding guidelines. pylint gives you a ballpark figure how good or bad the code is.
 You can use it to analyze any Python file:

     pylint modomics.py